Distorted optimal transport

 First, we have focused on transport on the real line, and the structure of the real line is used extensively.
 For the applications that motivated the paper, behavioral decision making, robust optimization and robust risk aggregation, the real line is the most natural space, but for other applications, more general spaces are needed.
 To extend our results to $\R^d$ with $d\ge 2$ or general Polish spaces requires thorough separate study.

-Second, we established weak duality in Theorem \ref{th:dual} only in case $h$ is convex.
-The case of a general $h$ is difficult to analyze, and we only have a simple bound \eqref{eq:WXZ}.
+Second, we established weak duality in Theorem \ref{th:dual} only in case $\EE$ is super-linear.
+The case of a general non-linear expectation is difficult to analyze, and we only have a simple bound \eqref{eq:WXZ} for $\EE=\EE^h$.
 Similarly, strong duality is only established for convex $h$ and affine cost, and we wonder whether it also holds in more general situations.

 Third, universally optimal couplings are obtained under the assumption that the distortion functions are convex, concave, ISS, or SS.
 Although these distortion functions are the most commonly used in the application domains, we wonder whether universally optimal couplings can be obtained, or proved to be non-existent, for more general forms of $h$.
 Moreover, optimal couplings for specific marginal distributions, other than all marginal distributions, are left for future research.